esp-rs/std-training/book/src/03_3_2_http_client.md

 ✅ Verify the connection was successful.

-✅ Return an Error if the status is not in the 2xx range.
+✅ Return an Error if the status isn't in the 2xx range.

 ```rust
 match status {